SharePoint 2007 migration options to consider

 Availability, features built-in to SharePoint, and Compliance standards.

-Most of the data is on three site collections, with one Meeting Workspace used by a Dev team particularly important and in heavy use in multiple time-zones worldwide.
+Most of the data is on three site collections, with one Meeting Workspace used by a Dev team important and in heavy use in multiple time-zones worldwide.

 Two document libraries (Meeting Workspace and Documents on the root site collection) are largest (over 8000 docs each).
 We have a large number of archived docs and list with spreadsheet attachments.